FaRodrigues/TimeScaleViewer/README.md

 1. The software monitors the frequency offset applied to the equipment HROG-10 using the command FREQ?;
 2. The software can monitor the frequency offset scheduled to be applied to the equipment HROG-10 and set a new frequency offset using the command FREQ [freq value];
 3. The software is portable so it can be used both from a pen drive as from a web server;
+4. TimeScaleViewer can use SCP of FTP protocol, so UTC(INXE) use this software to monitor CGGTTS files uploaded to BIPM TAI;
-4. The software is cross platform and so it works on both Windows and Linux;
+5. The software is cross platform and so it works on both Windows and Linux;

 ***Note: Due to security concerns, this code do not contain the full features used in laboratory***